dasec/hystck/docs/src/generator/hay.rst

 Hay defines the inconspicuous traffic that should be generated and needles define the suspicious traffic that should be generated.
-In both sections of the configuration file actions are assigned to applications the arguments for the actions can either be defined by hand or can be drawn from collections.
+In both sections of the configuration file action groups are assigned to applications the arguments for the action groups can either be defined by hand or can be drawn from collections.

-Each action is defined as a YAML object, the name being the identifier of that payload.
+Each action group is defined as a YAML object, the name being the identifier of that action group.

 .. code-block:: yaml